Fluorooleic acid: Synthesis

 One method starts with 8-fluorooctanol, which is first reacted with phosphorus tribromide.
 The product of this reaction is then reacted with sodium acetylide in xylene/DMF.
 Then, the reaction takes place with 1-chloro-7-iodoheptane and metallic lithium in liquid ammonia and finally with sodium cyanide in DMSO, yielding the nitrile of fluorooleic acid.
 This reacts with hydrogen peroxide and potassium hydroxide in acetone to form the amide, and then with potassium hydroxide in ethanol to form the carboxylic acid.
 The triple bond can be converted into a (Z)-double bond by Lindlar catalyst.

 Fluoroleic acid can also be isolated from Dichapetalum toxicarium.
 A chromatography method optimized for the separation of fluorinated fatty acids has been published.

 Toxicology

-Fluorooleic acid is responsible for the toxicity of Dichapetalum toxicariumthe fruits, which have been used as rat poison.
+Fluorooleic acid is responsible for the toxicity of Dichapetalum toxicarium fruits, which have been used as rat poison.
 Oral LD_{50} values of fluorooleic acid for various animals have been determined; these are 6 mg/kg for rats, 1.5 mg/kg for guinea pigs, 2.5 mg/kg for pigeons, 0.5 mg/kg for rabbits, and 2 mg/kg for sheep.
 In many cases, death was delayed and sudden, presumably due to cardiac arrest.